heca-project/heca/README.md

 ##### Important point

 Since the Jewish day starts at night-time, unlike most calendars, the days listed are the _starting_ day, not the ending day.
-So if the first night of Pesach starts on Friday night, I'll output that day of the first day of Pesach as that Friday, not the next morning.
+So if the first Seder is on Friday night, I'll output that the first day of Pesach is Friday, not Shabbos.

 ##### Options